Official Images and trust

 We could verify the checksums of the file if we were interested.
 For the Ubuntu image automation from the launchpad takes care of creating the PRs to docker-library and the maintainers of the official images repository verify the PRs.

 You can also visit the Docker Hub page for the image tag itself, which shows the layers and warns about potential security issues.
-Note how many different problems it finds here.
+You can see how many different problems it finds here.

 Now we have learned that the build processes are open and we can verify it if we have the need.
 In addition, we learned that there's nothing that makes the "official" images special.